 It’s becoming increasingly important for sites of all types – from small businesses and blogs to large conglomerates – to reach a global audience.
-One of the simplest ways of doing so is ensuring your Wix site is available in a range of different languages.
+One of the simplest ways of doing so is ensuring your Wix site is available in a range of different languages for potential new site visitors.

 Although many browsers will now automatically translate text they detect to be in a different language from their users’ own, this can often be patchy and fail to translate important elements of sites – including menus, storefronts, image captions, and more.
 True localization, therefore, requires that site owners do a lot of the work themselves to reach their audiences as best as possible.

 Although Wix is one of the easiest-to-use website builders out there, translating your Wix.com website can be a daunting task.
-So, in this guide, we’ll take a look in more detail at the native Wix solution, plus Weglot a multilingual Wix app available on the Wix App Market to help you create a multilingual website.
+So, in this guide, we’ll take a look in more detail at the native Wix solution, plus Weglot a multilingual Wix app available on the Wix App Market to help you create a multilingual website and enter international markets fast.

 The answer is yes.
 And, you might have already seen that Wix offers its own multilingual functionality through its app market to help you add additional languages.

-Firstly from a user experience, everything looks clean and simple.
-Users can change the site language by selecting one (either by name or flag) from the drop-down language menu.
+Firstly from a user experience point of view, everything looks clean and simple.
+Users can change the site language by selecting their native language (either by name or flag) from the drop-down language menu.

-Wix won’t automatically implement Google Translate across your website.
-You’ll need to access your website through the editor, then click into each text box, and then click ‘Translate with Google.’
+To implement Google Translate across your website, you’ll need to access your website through the editor, then click into each text box, and click ‘Translate with Google.’
+Also worth pointing out here is that if your secondary language isn’t available via Google Translate then you’ll need to manually translate your site instead.

 Secondly, when it comes to managing your translations there are different places to manage different types of translated content.
 For example, any content coming from an app will be within the ‘multilingual tab,’ outside of your editor, and all other text will be managed inside the Wix editor.